javayu/javayu.github.com/_posts/2013-10-01-convert-a-visual-studio-2010-project-to-a-linux-project.md

 Next step is to remove dependencies on 'stdafx.h' and 'stdafx.cpp' .
 Organize header files according to [Google Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#Header_Files) and [here](http://stackoverflow.com/questions/346058/c-class-header-files-organization).

 ## Substitute 'pragma once'
-<s>'pragma once' is a macro unique to Visual Studio.
-In Linux or other platforms including Windows, the #ifndef macro is a more widely used standard approach.</s>
 The syntax for #ifndef is:

 {%highlight c++ linenos%}